Samantha2204/TherapyGo-Frontend/README.md

 # TherapyGo

 This project is about a client-server system for small massage shop's owner/receptionist to manage their appointments and staff roster.
-Also, their clients can book appointment through the website easily and keep track of their activities from the user platform.
+Also, their clients can book appointments through the website easily and keep track of their activities from the user platform.

-**This repository includes only the frontend part, and the backend part can be found at my profile, called TherapyGo-Backend.**
+**This repository includes only the frontend part, and the backend part can be found at my repositories list, called TherapyGo-Backend.**

 ## Users and Functions
 * Boss